A comprehensive nose-to-tail exam includes:

 Microchips help to reunite lost pets with their human family members.

-The final step is to register your pet’s microchip with your contact information.
+The final step is to register your pet's microchip with your contact information.
 The staff at Borash Veterinary Clinic is here to help you through that process.
-If you ever move, make sure to keep your pet's information current by updating their microchip.
+If you ever move or change your telephone number, make sure to keep your pet's information current by updating their microchip.

 The veterinarians at Borash Veterinary Clinic are trained to help your pet maintain an ideal body weight.
 Based on your pet's weight, age, gender, health status, and breed we will make nutritional recommendations and help you choose the best diet for your pet.
 Remember, your pet's nutritional requirements are not the same as your own.
 Many human foods put pets at risk for toxicity, pancreatitis, and obesity.

 Obesity in the pet population is a growing concern.
 Feeding your pet a nutritious, properly portioned diet is critical to their overall health.
 Obesity puts pets at risk for a number of health concerns and can impact their overall quality of life.

 Nutritional concerns such as food allergies, obesity, renal failure, liver disease, and bladder and kidney stones, can be relieved with a diet that is customized to your pet.
 If you notice your pet suddenly gaining or losing weight, please call us right away so we can help your pet achieve a healthy weight.